Commissioning of homelessness services 2026 Frequently Asked Questions (FAQs)

 Is there any new money available as part of this commissioning process?

-There is no increase in funding specifically earmarked for the commissioning of existing SHS Program contracts.
+There is no increase in funding, with increases limited to CPI adjustments.
 We will work within the existing funding envelope to increase flexibility and make it easier for organisations to do their work.

 In addition to the SHS Program, there are a number of homelessness pilots and initiatives that are nearing the end of their contract period.
 These are being reviewed, with a view to providing greater flexibility and state-wide coverage.
 Any new responses will be commissioned in a separate process to existing SHS Program contracts.